johannschopplich/apiful/docs/guide/using-extensions.md

 > [!TIP]
 > Default options are automatically passed to all extensions, ensuring consistent configuration across your entire client.

+## How Extensions Work

+Under the hood, APIful uses JavaScript's Proxy API to seamlessly merge extensions without runtime overhead.
+When you call `.with()`, a new proxy is created that intercepts property access and method calls, routing them to the appropriate extension.
+This architecture means you can chain as many extensions as needed without performance degradation, while TypeScript maintains full type inference throughout the entire chain.

+Extensions come in two flavors: **handler extensions** that provide the core HTTP functionality (like making requests), and **methods extensions** that add utility functions to your client.
+The proxy system ensures that all extensions work together harmoniously, with later extensions able to override or enhance behavior from earlier ones.

 ## Built-in Extensions

 APIful includes several pre-built extensions that provide different API interaction patterns.
 You can add multiple extensions to a client by chaining the `with` method.